Skip to main content

 The circumstances do not have any mutual ranking, you should look at them all together and make an overall assessment.

-A key issue in this context will probably be who bears the responsibility and risk for the work performed.
-And if the cost has been invoiced to a business in Sweden.
+A key issue in this context will probably be who bears the responsibility and risk for the work performed, as well as if the cost has been invoiced to a business in Sweden.

 Economic employer